wiresock/ndisapi/examples/cpp/rebind/README.md

 This is an example application that demonstrates how to use the [Windows Packet Filter](https://www.ntkernel.com/windows-packet-filter/) driver to rebind outgoing TCP/UDP connections for the specified application from the default network interface to a different one.

 ## Description

-For example, we have a host on our home network connected to LAN (192.168.100.25/24) and Wi-Fi (192.168.100.165/24) at the same time.
-By default, Windows will use the LAN interface (192.168.100.25) to connect to the Internet, the Wi-Fi interface will be idle.
-Rebind allows you to redirect TCP/UDP connections for a selected application (e.g. Firefox) over Wi-Fi (instead of LAN) while other applications continue to use the LAN.
+For instance, consider a host on our home network connected to both LAN (192.168.100.25/24) and Wi-Fi (192.168.100.165/24) simultaneously.
+By default, Windows prioritizes the LAN interface (192.168.100.25) for internet connectivity, leaving the Wi-Fi interface idle.
+Rebind enables the redirection of TCP/UDP connections for a chosen application, such as Firefox, to utilize the Wi-Fi interface instead of the LAN, while allowing other applications to continue operating on the LAN.

+Another use case for Rebind can be bypassing a WireGuard VPN tunnel.
+Imagine you have a host running WireGuard, with all traffic being routed through the VPN tunnel.
+However, you want to use a specific application, like a video streaming service, without routing its traffic through the VPN for improved performance or to bypass geo-restrictions.
+In this scenario, you can use Rebind to redirect the traffic from that application to use the original, non-VPN network interface, bypassing the WireGuard tunnel, while all other applications remain connected through the VPN.
+This allows for more control over your network traffic and helps optimize connection performance for specific applications.

 ## Prerequisites